madhavi-chavva/aws-bootcamp-cruddur-2023/journal/week10.md

 It gives an error for CertificateArn is not defined.

 ## CFN Toml
-To populate the Parameter value for CertificateArn install the cfn-timl `gem install cfn-toml`
+To populate the Parameter value for CertificateArn install the cfn-toml `gem install cfn-toml`

 Create a new file `aws/cfn/cluster/config.toml`